 Dr. David Lindeman, Director of CITRIS Health; Kari Olson, Chief Innovation and Technology Officer for Front Porch and President of the Front Porch Center for Innovation and Wellbeing (FPCIW); Davis Park, Vice President of the FPCIW; and Trau Vang, Social Services Coordinator of Eskaton Jefferson Manor, discussed the lessons learned through the Lighthouse program’s empathy research phase and Rapid Pilot Deployment, what’s been learned about available technology options, and the planning steps needed to operationalize supports to meet the needs of older adults.
 They also held a Q&A session to answer questions from attendees about how to leverage the lessons learned to better serve older adults.

-Lessons from Lighthouse: Operationalizing Technology to Support Older Adults in Affordable Housing Communities
+Lessons from Lighthouse: Operationalizing Technology to Support Older Adults in Affordable Housing Communities (PDF)

 ABOUT THE SPEAKERS